 Marketing Intern Job Description

-Reports to: Company for all company related items – time worked, orientation, resources, etc.).
+Reports to: Company for all company-related items – time worked, orientation, resources, etc.).
 To Chanimal (for direction, mentoring, follow-up).
-Works closely with small start-up team to help build the channel, affiliates and alliances.
+Works closely with a small start-up team to help build the channel, affiliates, and alliances.

 - Setup regional promotions and help drive success.

 - Execute partner program detailed plan of action.

 - Help define affiliate program (search and replace, setup kit)

 - Affiliate recruiting (post with top 50 affiliate boards, create affiliate profile, find applicable affiliates (existing QuickBooks, MYOB and PeachTree affiliates, accounting/bookkeepers, trainers, authors, etc.).

 - Enable affiliates (monthly update letter, schedule product training, Q&A, etc.).